I know it can be uncomfortable thinking about your death, but if you’re looking to the future, you should include life insurance in those plans.

 IUL gives you the same benefits as the universal plans we detailed above, except they have more potential for growth.

-The cash value inside of the policy is tied to market indexed.
+The cash value inside of the policy is tied to a market indexed.
 The better the index performs, the more growth inside of your policy.

 For anyone who is looking to make some little extra investments, these IUL could be the go-to choice.